Photo by Tiffany Brady / MTSU Sidelines Archive

 The home is furnished with many of the Maney family’s personal items – including Maney’s medical instruments and some furniture.
-The property itself has an admittedly grim energy to it, and some of its items on display are no different.
+Most of the furnishings look vintage as they are made from oak wood, thus highlighting the fine taste of the owners.
+People from all over the world visit the museum and some take back with them ideas for renovating their houses.
+If you too want to get hold of such oak wood furniture that has an aesthetic appeal, you might want to take a look at devonshire new oak online store and its like, that sell a vast range of quality yet affordable oak furniture for your home.
+Talking about the Oaklands Mansion, the property itself has an admittedly grim energy to it, and some of its items on display are no different.
 There are some other features of the home that many will find slightly disturbing.
 Keep in mind, the Maney’s were a wealthy family of the antebellum period, so the plantation also housed enslaved families.
 Creepy porcelain dolls that were once used as toys rest on one of the children’s beds.
 On one wall hangs a post-mortem portrait of Lavinia Maney, who passed away as an infant, and on another wall, you will find a hair wreath; post-mortem and hair-wreaths were common traditions following the death of a loved one throughout the 19th century.

 October is spooky season, and, therefore, Oaklands Mansion celebrated by hosting after-dark “Flashlight Tours” of the home in addition to their normal house tours.
 These flashlight tours offer an even creepier perspective of the property that is chock full of skeletons and other Halloween decorations that will leave you with chills.
 The property also spends the month in “mourning,” a stage in which the home’s mirrors were draped with black veils to recognize the dead.
 It was believed that if one looked into a mirror quickly after the loss of a loved one, they were next.
 There is no confirmation as to whether or not the house is actually haunted.
 Although, when it was abandoned in the 1950s, young teenagers of Murfreesboro certainly treated it as such.